 Description: The MS4 permit requires the City to establish a cleaning schedule that ensures that catch basins are cleaned frequently enough that no catch basin will be more than 50% full at any time.
-The City will need to keep of a log of catch basins cleaned and ensure proper storage of catch basin cleanings and street sweepings prior to disposal or reuse such that they do not discharge to receiving waters.
+The City will need to keep a log of catch basins cleaned and ensure proper storage of catch basin cleanings and street sweepings prior to disposal or reuse such that they do not discharge to receiving waters.
 The Permit also requires that a schedule be developed to prioritize areas that are either under construction, are known to receive heavy sediment loads or a suspected to contribute a higher nutrient load due to managed turf practices and/or improper pet waste disposal.

-The City maintains approximately 3,700 catch basins and drainage manholes.
-In 2017, approximately 380 catch basins were cleaned and documented using VUE Works.
+The City maintains approximately 2,700 catch basins and drainage manholes.
 Catch basins are currently ranked and cleaned based on field observations and condition of the surrounding system.
 The City's highest priority is cleaning catch basins in the areas of North Mill Pond, Hodgson Brook, and their respective watersheds.